siriusb-nox/PopGen_DARWIN_2024/GLs_est.md

 1. Using the command provided above, please compute GLs from the set of BAM files available in the folder `/home/ontasia*/Documents/ONT-workshop-March-2024/BAM_CP/`.
 NB: you need to first produce the `bam.filelist` (**hint: use** `ls *.bam > bam.filelist`).

-2. How many sites were analysed and how many were kept for GL estimation?
+2. How many sites were input and how many were kept by angsd for GL estimation?

 ## Selected references